 - The Great Thursday (the fourth day of the Holy Week) is the day when the doors of heaven and hell open.
 Those who died come to spend the holidays with their loved ones.
 Thus, people light fires in the morning and at evening so the dead won’t be cold.
 The fire can only be lit with brushwood picked up a day before by children, young girls or old women.

 - On Palm Sunday (the first Sunday before Easter) people take willow branches to the church, to be blessed.
 The branches are then used for protection and medicine throughout the year.
 Elders also believe that if frogs can be heard until this day, the weather for next summer will be beautiful.

 - Regarding the custom of knocking eggs, it is said that those who knock their eggs will meet each other in the afterlife.

 These are our recommended 7 traditional things to do for Easter in Romania.
 They bring to life long-kept customs and make Easter a celebration filled with joy, love and warmth.
 If you found them as interesting as us, come spend Easter in Romania and we promise that you will be delighted by the intriguing traditions, the delicious food and the hospitality of the locals.
-In 2018 and 2019 the Catholic and Orthodox Easters are only one week apart, so if you visit Romania you can experience both celebrations.
+In 2019 the Catholic and Orthodox Easters are only one week apart, so if you visit Romania you can experience both celebrations.